-4. Replace the valve cap.

-5. Repeat this procedure for each tire, including the spare.
+- 4. Replace the valve cap. - 5.
+Repeat this procedure for each tire, including the spare.

 Note: Some spare tires operate at a higher inflation pressure than the other tires.
-For T-type/mini-spare tires (see T-Type/Mini-Spare Tire Information section for description): Store and maintain at 60psi (4.15 bars).
-For Full Size and Dissimilar spare tires (see Dissimilar Spare Tire/Wheel Information section for description): Store and maintain at the higher of the front and rear inflation pressure as shown on the Safety Compliance Certification Label or the Tire Label.
+For T-type/mini-spare tires (see T-Type/Mini-Spare Tire Information section for description): Store and maintain at 60psi (4.15 bar).
+For Full Size and Dissimilar spare tires (see Dissimilar Spare Tire/Wheel Information section for description): Store and maintain at the higher of the front and rear inflation pressure as shown on the Tire Label.

-6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak.

-7. Check the sidewalls to make sure there are no gouges, cuts or bulges.
+- 6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak - 7.
+Check the sidewalls to make sure there are no gouges, cuts or bulges.